reiver/interledger-fellowship/README.md

 The Fediverse can connect people all across the world in meaningful ways — and through that we can make a more just, equitable and sustainable world.

-**Fediverse-native payments** can help people exchange value as seamlessly as they exchange ideas — enabling more direct, accessible, inclusive, and resilient economic relationships that support a more equitable and open digital commons, while advancing **economic inclusion** and delivering broader **societal benefit**.
+<b><u>Fediverse-native payments</u> can help people exchange value as seamlessly as they exchange ideas</b> — enabling more direct, accessible, inclusive, and resilient economic relationships that support a more equitable and open digital commons, while advancing **economic inclusion** and delivering broader **societal benefit**.

 **Fediverse-native payments** open the door to forms of commerce that are not mediated by centralized gatekeepers — allowing people to build livelihoods, support their families, and participate in the global economy on their own terms.
 This shifts economic power away from a handful of powerful corporations and toward the communities and individuals who create value in the first place.